 Looking to buy a home?
-If you're wanting to move into a high-value property or one where the cost of living is expensive, you might need to consider a jumbo mortgage.
+If you're wanting to move into a high-value property or an area where the cost of living is expensive, you might need to consider a jumbo mortgage.

 Here's what you need to know about how these loans work and when you might consider one for your home purchase.